 |Is it Coronavirus||Common Causes||When to see a Doctor|

-How would I know if my Sore throat is caused by COVID?
+How would I know if my Sore throat is caused by COVID disease?

-A Sore throat is very common and not necessarily indicative of a medical infection or disease.
+A Sore throat is very common and not necessarily indicative of COVID or a medical infection or disease.
 For most people, a Sore throat by itself is not something to worry about affecting your health.
-However, if a Sore throat is paired with other symptoms then it is important to see a medical doctor.
-The easiest and most accurate way to tell if a Sore throat is caused by coronavirus is to get an urgent coronavirus test.
+However, if a Sore throat is paired with other symptoms then it is important that one see a medical doctor.
+The easiest and most accurate way to tell if a Sore throat is caused by a coronavirus such as COVID 19 is by getting an urgent coronavirus test.
 However, based on the combination of symptoms, it may be possible to have some insight into the underlying cause of a Sore throat before getting a medical test.
-Symptoms that point to COVID and are less likely in other infections include:
+Symptoms that point to sore throat COVID and are less likely in other infections include:

 - Loss of smell (Anosmia)